 It makes sense to be flexible so that you are always comfortable with the risk/reward.

-The upside, of course, is that a ‘Batman’ trade can return in excess of 10pts profit.
+The upside, of course, is that a ‘CS4’ trade can return in excess of 10pts profit.
 One of those every so often really boosts the bank!

-The ‘Easy Rider’ correct score trading strategy risks a maximum of only 1pt so you could trade this strategy with 1% of your bank and have no worries whatsoever.
+The ‘CS3’ correct score trading strategy risks a maximum of only 1pt so you could trade this strategy with 1% of your bank and have no worries whatsoever.
 It makes great profits too!

 When opening a trade, you must always be aware of the maximum loss you have allowed yourself and stick to it.
 Employ a trading mentality, not a gamblers' gung-ho mindset.